29 May I Inherited a House, Now What?

-Option D: Sell for cash
+Sell it for cash

-Positives: Just like a traditional house sale, you will be able to liquidate quickly, but unlike a traditional transaction, you can avoid the staging fees, and the real estate commissions.
+Positives: Just like a traditional house sale, you will be able to liquidate quickly, but unlike a traditional transaction, you can avoid the staging fees and the real estate commissions.
 You will cash on hand at the time of closing.

 Negatives: You might be overwhelmed with all of the options to spend your cash on!
 But that’s a topic for another day.